 Voyager was specifically designed to be a trail mapping GPS.

-Just to be clear, the Trail Tech Voyager is not an ordinary GPS turn by turn navigation device like TomTom, Magellan or Garmin.
+To be clear, the Trail Tech Voyager is not an ordinary GPS turn by turn navigation device like TomTom, Magellan or Garmin.
 You cannot download any such a navigation maps.
 The Voyager was specifically designed to be a trail mapping GPS.

 I could hear sighs, why do we need such a tool?